sumin-Ma/GALAMOST/docs/_build/html/_sources/forcefield-numerical.rst.txt

 .. py:class:: PairForceTable(all_info, nlist, npoint)

-   initializes an object of numerical pair force with system information, neighbor list, and the number of potential points.
+   The constructor of an object of numerical pair force calculation.

    :param AllInfo all_info: The system information.
    :param NeighborList nlist: The neighbor list.